POLLUTANTS AND THEIR EFFECTS ON THE ENVIRONMENT

-Dust storms, rotting vegetation, and volcanic eruption are three primary natural sources of pollution.
+Ans: Dust storms, rotting vegetation and volcanic eruption are three major natural sources of pollution.

 2. Which human activities are causing pollution?

-Ans: Burning fuels, extensive use of vehicles, aerosols, fertilizers, insecticides, and burning of fuels in houses and industries are significant activities causing pollution.
+Ans: Burning of fuels, extensive use of vehicles, aerosols, fertilizers, insecticides, pesticides, and burning of fuels in houses and industries are major activities causing pollution.